There’s something magical about summer break when you’re still in school.

 In fact, for many lucky people, the friends you make in high school and college are the friendships that last the longest.

-Unfortunately, when you’re in school, the stress of balancing schoolwork and social life can make it difficult to maintain relationships.
+Unfortunately, when you’re in school, the stress of balancing schoolwork and a social life can make it difficult to maintain relationships.
 Furthermore, everyone is constantly moving between hometowns and college towns, which can put a strain on friendships.

 Which brings us to summer; with more free time on your hands, it’s important you take time throughout the summer to deepen your relationships, especially with close friends who may not be in the same town as you this summer.